-- The average SMRT client was 27 years old. - 65% did not have health care coverage at the time of referral. - 31% had an active application for SSA disability benefits. - 14% were in the hospital in the three months before they were referred to SMRT.
+- The average client age was 28 years old. - 70% did not have health care coverage at referral. - 33% had an active application for SSA disability benefits. - 16% were in the hospital in the three months before they were referred to SMRT.

-SMRT referrals result in a disability certification or denial, although a few referrals remain pending while the SMRT obtains medical evidence necessary to make a determination.
-Some clients withdraw referrals before a determination is made.
+SMRT referrals result in a disability certification or denial, although a few remain pending while the SMRT obtains medical evidence to make a determination.
+Some clients withdraw referrals.